ahmedlemine/django-materialize-css/README.md

 - User email/password change with email confirmation.
 - User public and private profile with photo and bio and list of posts.
 - Flash messages (toasts) that look like Android native flash messages to display info after any user generated action like "Post has been updated", "You're logged in as User" etc.
+- Thumbnails for user avatars and post images using ImageKit.
+- Custom error pages like 404, 500.

 ### Installed Packages: